Japan's Postal Services

 Most post offices are equipped with International Automatic Teller Machines "ATMs".
 You can withdraw between 1,000 and 990,000 yen in cash depending on your credit limit.

 Mailboxes are red in Japan and usually they have two openings: one for domestic and the other for international mails.
 The pickup times are marked on the mailbox.
+On Japan Post Group Website you can search for the available post offices and ATMs.

 Japanese Address Order